 Does insurance pay for porcelain veneers?

 Most dental insurance plans don’t provide full benefits for treatments like veneers because they’re quite often considered to be cosmetic procedures.
 Veneer cost may also exceed your insurance limit.
+You can read more in our guide to dental insurance that covers veneers.

 But that doesn’t mean veneers are completely unaffordable.
 There are a few instances when your dental insurance plan can help reduce the cost of porcelain veneer procedures, particularly if it relates to dental health.